emissary-ingress/emissary/docs/reference/host-crd.md

 ## Load Balancers, the `Host` Resource, and `X-Forwarded-Proto`

-In a typical installation, Ambassador will be running behind a load balancer.
-The configuration of the load balancer can affect how Ambassador sees requests arriving from the outside world, which can in turn affect whether Ambassador considers the request secure or insecure.
+In a typical installation, Ambassador runs behind a load balancer.
+The configuration of the load balancer can affect how Ambassador sees requests arriving from the outside world, which can in turn can affect whether Ambassador considers the request secure or insecure.
 As such:

-- **We recommend layer 4 load balancers** unless your workload includes long-lived connections with multiple requests arriving over the same connection (for example, a workload with many requests carried over a small number of long-lived gRPC connections).
+- **We recommend layer 4 load balancers** unless your workload includes long-lived connections with multiple requests arriving over the same connection.
+For example, a workload with many requests carried over a small number of long-lived gRPC connections.
 - **Ambassador fully supports TLS termination at the load balancer** with a single exception, listed below.
 - If you are using a layer 7 load balancer, **it is critical that the system be configured correctly**:
   - The load balancer must correctly handle `X-Forwarded-For` and `X-Forwarded-Proto`.